Summer and January Term Aid

 How do I apply for financial aid for Summer classes?

-- Fill out the Request for Summer Aid once summer course registration is available.
-If you are going to be at least half-time you can borrow from your Direct Loan eligibility (generally one-third of your yearly maximum) but it will reduce what is available for the fall and spring semesters.
+1. Fill out the Request for Summer Aid in WEBCAT once you are registered for summer courses.
+If you are going to be at least half-time you can borrow from your Direct Loan eligibility but it will reduce what is available for the fall and spring semesters.
 If you are not going to be attending half-time or you need more than your Direct Loan allows, you can borrow from an alternative loan.
 You will still need to complete the Request for Summer Aid application.
+Please see our Tutorials Page for assistance.

-- Check your WEBCAT account for any outstanding requirements needed to process your financial aid (summer is considered part of the next academic year).
-Check Aid Status
+2. Check your WEBCAT account for any outstanding requirements needed to process your financial aid (summer is considered part of the next academic year).
+Please see our Tutorials Page for assistance on viewing your outstanding requirements.

 Participation in January Term can have an affect on a student's academic year financial aid or full-or part-time status at UNH.
 For example, a student who earns four credits during January Term and eight credits during the UNH spring semester is considered a full-time student.